 Phyllis's future role, her lack of direction in her own life and her

-of the opportunity that was before her to step forward into the position
+fear of the opportunity that was before her to step forward into the

 I remember the day that she arrived at my house and pronounced that

-had made a decision.
+she had made a decision.
 Her decision was clear.
-She said, "I will go
+She said, "I will

-money."
-She had decided to pursue her grandmother's work - teaching
+go for the money."
+She had decided to pursue her grandmother's work

-classes, initiating Masters - for the income potential.
-She initiated
+- teaching classes, initiating Masters - for the income potential.

-service for her grandmother.
-In many ways, she was already acting
+and the memorial service for her grandmother.
+In many ways, she was

 Her statement of " I will go for the money" impacted me deeply.
 It

-me given my own experience of Reiki.
-Even though I was a
+felt wrong to me given my own experience of Reiki.
+Even though I was

 Her decision was a materialistic decision.
 In my experience, there

-spiritual awareness associated with it and I felt the paradox of that.
+was no spiritual awareness associated with it and I felt the paradox

 I sat in the circle at the first gathering of Reiki Masters in Hawaii